chuckfairy/THREE.WebMExporter/README.md

 Can also be set from quality property using int 0-1

 ### setSpeed( speed )
-Set speed passing in int in milliseconds
+Set default speed passing in int in milliseconds

 ## Live Demos